-- ▶ d{pi} events in the variable: lex.Xst: In the model as response: lex.Xst==1 - ▶ y{pi} risk time: lex.dur (duration): In the model as offset $\log(y)$, $\log(\text{lex.dur})$. - ► Covariates are: - timescales (age, period, time in study) - other variables for this person (constant or assumed constant in each interval). - ▶ Model rates using the covariates in glm: - no difference between time-scales and other covariates.
+- $ightharpoonup d{ni}$ events in the variable: lex.Xst

+- y{pi} risk time: lex.dur (duration)

+- Covariates are:

+- timescales (age, period, time in study)

+- other variables for this person (constant in each interval).

+- Model rates using the covariates in glm:

+- no difference between time-scales and other covariates.